IBM/universal-connectors/docs/integrate_code_coverage_into_plug-ins.md

 - Executing “./gradlew build” executes the Jacoco percentage coverage and the reports output path in your plug-in’s directory.

-  - You can add a Makefile with a task that executes the commands as an alternative (see template Makefile bellow)
+  - You can add a Makefile with a task that executes the commands as an alternative (see template Makefile below)

 - You can add files to the exclusion list in order to exclude them from the Jacoco reports task jacocoTestReport and the Jacoco percentage coverage task jacocoTestCoverageVerification